vonajs/vona/packages-docs/guide/essentials/scope/introduction.md

 - The `Scope` instance of the module to which the current bean belongs can be obtained through `this.scope`

-## How to obtain Scope Instance cross-module?
+## this.$scope: Obtain scope instance cross-module

 So, how to obtain `Scope` instances of other modules?